Selfless Servants, Always Ready; Public Safety Dive Teams

 Detective Nichols is a current user of both JW Fishers Pulse 8X and SAR-1 underwater metal detectors.
-During the conference Bill had his search equipment on display for other divers to view.
 The Pulse 8X underwater metal detector is the workhorse of the diving industry and has been rated #1 by US Homeland Security against 8 other competitors.
 The SAR-1 was introduced to the market in 2017 and has become indispensable to dive teams.
 Specifically designed for “black water” operations the SAR-1 is a must have tool for teams that must succeed when visibility and dependability are a factor and failure is not an option.

-The Washington County Water Recovery Unit was also in attendance at the conference.
-The team is part of the Water, Parks, and Trails Unit.
+The Washington County Water Recovery Unit is part of the Water, Parks, and Trails Unit.
 The team is responsible for underwater search and recovery operations that have been directed or requested by the Sheriff.
 The dive team covers the entire county and aides surrounding communities when needed.
 Dive operations range from river recoveries to deep lake diving and thin ice accidents.
 The unit is always on call and has many functions beyond recovery missions; to assist in times of natural or man-made disasters and provide additional support for various functions held throughout Washington County.
-The team demonstrated their JW Fishers ROV (remote operated vehicle) capabilities to public safety dive agencies at the conference with great success.
-The ROV is equipped with sector scanning sonar (SCAN- 650) which assists with search operations in low visibility search operations.
+The team operates a JW Fishers ROV (remote operated vehicle), equipped with sector scanning sonar (SCAN- 650) which assists with search operations in low visibility search operations.
 The team also utilizes a JW Fishers Side Scan Sonar system which they train with regularly.